geez0219/website-ng/src/assets/branches/r1.0/example/style_transfer/fst.md

     ])
 ```

-We can visualize sample images from pipeline using get_results method.
+We can visualize sample images from our `Pipeline` using the 'get_results' method:

 ```python